Alegres/confidential-computing/README.md

  docker push registry.[cluster-name].confidential.cloud:5000/demo:latest
  ```

+The same image will be used for both confidential and non-confidential apps.

 # Get & Investigate Memory Dump
 First, you can simply send request to the application load balancer like this:
 ```shell